 Returning Absentee Ballots

-Only you, a family member or person residing in your household, a mail carrier or an election official is authorized to deliver your signed absent voter ballot to your Clerk’s Office.
+Only you, a family member or person residing in your household, a mail carrier, or election official is authorized to deliver your signed absent voter ballot to the Clerk's office.

 - You may not deliver voted absentee ballots for friends, neighbors or coworkers.

 - Do not return an absentee ballot to your polling location on Election Day.